Meet our Board of Directors

 Henrietta Dombrovskaya

 Hettie Dombrovskaya is a database researcher and practitioner with over 40 years of experience.
-While database have always being her passion, her encounter with PostgreSQL in 2011 opened a new page in her career.
+While databases have always been her passion, her encounter with PostgreSQL in 2011 opened a new page in her career.
 Having discovered the power and the driving force of Free and Open Source Software, she gradually transitioned from a user to an active supporter of FOSS, as an advocate, a donor and an educator.

 At present, Hettie is a Database Architect at DRW Holdings in Chicago Il, responsible for everything Postgres-related in her organization.
 She is a Postgres Contributor, an organizer of the Chicago PostgreSQL Uset Group and one of the organizers of PG Day Chicago.
 She is a founder of Prairie Postgres NFP, a not-for-profit dedicated to Postgres education in the Midwest states of the USA, and a Communications Chair of the ACM Chicago Chapter.